LOGOI

 rajas n. ‘coloured or dim space’, the sphere of vapour or mist, region of clouds, atmosphere, air, firmament (in Veda one of the divisions of the world and distinguished from div or svar, ‘the sphere of light’, and rocanādivaḥ, ‘the ethereal spaces’, which are beyond the rajas, as ether is beyond th

-Every figure on this page is a live query of the corpus record.
+Every figure on this page is drawn from the corpus record.

 1. رَجَس